-Prerequisite(s): Acceptance into School of Education, enrolment in a third or fourth year education class for EDUC 302; EDUC 302 for EDUC 303, and a minimum 2.70 GPA.
+NB: Must be enrolled in a third year EDUC class Prerequisite(s):): EDUC 211, 222, & 233, 6 credit hours of 100 level ENGL, confirmation into the School of Education, and a minimum 2.70 GPA.
 EDUC 310 The Exceptional Child in the Regular Classroom (3 sem. hrs.)
 The study of the identification, etiology, diagnosis, and prognosis of students with exceptional learning needs such as learning and physical disabilities, visual and auditory impairments, behaviour disorders, intellectual delay, and giftedness as related to classroom experiences in schools.
 Cross-listed: PSYC 310.

 Prerequisite(s): EDUC 211 or PSYC 214; third year standing.
 (3-0 or 3-0) EDUC 321 Curriculum Planning for the Classroom (3 sem. hrs.)
 The theory and process of curriculum development based on a faith-informed understanding, with diverse applications of classroom curriculum planning.
 Topics include: definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation of successful teacher planning methods.
-Prerequisite(s): EDUC 222 and third year standing, 2.5 GPA.
+Prerequisite(s):EDUC 211, 222, & 233, 6 semester hours of 100 level ENGL, confirmation into the School of Education, and a minimum 2.70 GPA. .
 (3-0; 3-0) EDUC 345 Gender and Education (3 sem.
 Hrs.)
 An introduction to gender and education as a method of inquiry into the role of education in society.
 In particular, the course explores the relationship of gender and education in the context of formalized schooling, both in Canada and around the world.
 By focusing on gender, this course considers the experiences of people in their roles of students, classmates, teachers, and in positions of leadership.
 For people of faith, students will become familiar with 'gender' as a sociological variable (i.e. cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
-Prerequisite(s): third year standing, 2.5 GPA.
+Prerequisite(s): Minimum 60 semester hours.